 Why It’s Best for This Type of Skin: Tiny exfoliators within the mask will carefully slough off dead skin cells.

-Homemade Recipe: Head to your pantry for these ingredients.
+Head to your pantry for these ingredients.

 Ingredients: Honey, essential oil, baking soda and milk